henry2004y/VisAnaJulia/README.md

 The support for a long string containing several filenames as inputs has been dropped.
 It should be substituted by an array of strings.

 Right now the derived quantity plots are not supported.
-This can be achieved by passing function handles or strings with special quotes?
+In order to achieve this, I may need:
+- [ ] A new function `get_var(data, string)` returning the derived variable
+- [ ] A new plotting function that understands the derived data type

 There is a user recipe in Plots.
-Check it out!
+Check it out for the possibility of parameter control!

 When doing processing in batch mode on a cluster, there's usually no support for displaying backends.
 My current workaround:
 ```